 Death of a Retired Member

-The following is a general description of benefits, but for specific details governing survivor benefits see: Summary Plan Description.
+The following is a general description of benefits for members in TRS 1, TRS 2 and TRS 3.
+For specific details governing survivor benefits see the appropriate Summary Plan Description.

 Life Insurance Benefit

 You are covered by a life insurance benefit the first day you start work in a TRS-covered position.
 Coverage continues as long as you remain an active contributing member or are a retiree.
 A life insurance benefit of $5,000 for retired members is paid either to your estate or designated beneficiary.
 To designate a beneficiary to receive the life insurance benefit, a TRS Form DB-1 must be completed and returned to the retirement system.
 This benefit is in addition to any other benefits that may accrue and is comparable to a paid-up life insurance policy.
 This beneficiary designation may be changed, and it is important to keep this designation current.
 Failure to do so can result in added cost and stress for loved ones during a very difficult time in their lives.

 If you need to update your beneficiary for your Life Insurance Benefit, please complete the Beneficiary Change Form for Life Insurance (Form DB-1) located on the Forms for Retired Members page.